ramon-almeida/Coffee-Shop-Management-App/README.md

 -  I have done 3 unit tests for each menu and expect input.

-> If you had more time, what is one thing you would improve upon?If you had more time, what is one thing you would improve upon?
+> What is one thing you would improve upon?

 - Connect to an instance of the SQL Server Database Engine
 - To create more functions to test requirements such as, adding data to CVS file and modifying them.